anyai/DeepCTR/docs/source/models/FFM.rst

   terms like (x_k, x_j).
 Therefore, the latent vector v_k needs to cooperate with all of other vectors, which constrain v_k from better adapting to any v_j.
 With such idea, FFM clusters all feature into several fields and shares latent vector within each field respectively.
+All in all, it is a trade-off between capacity and reliability.

-It can be implemented as neural network showing below.
+It can be implemented as neural network shown below.

 .. image:: FFM.png